openlibhums/memory-alpha/content/pages/support/journal-management/carousel.md

 ## Customising carousel content

 The carousel can display three types of content articles, news items, and issues and collections.
 All of these can appear together in the same carousel.
 The carousel does not enforce a fixed display order.
 It cycles through the selected items continuously.
-For usability reasons, we keeping the total number of items between 5-6 items, and avoiding more than 10.
+For usability reasons, it is best to limit the total number of items to 5-6, and avoid more than 10.

 ### Images used in the carousel